mroman-ibs/ZEP/cran-comments.md

 * Main changes:
 - Added new approximation methods from FuzzyNumbers package.
 - Added tests with testthat package.
+- Added animation function for the fuzzy output.

 I have prepared the new version (0.1.5) of my package.